dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 If you create an add-in that stores information in a worksheet, you must set the

-workbook’s IsAddIn property to False to view the workbook.
+workbook's IsAddIn property to False to view the workbook.
 You do this in the

 Properties window when the ThisWorkbook object is selected (see Figure 21-5).

-After you’ve made your changes to the workbook, make sure that you set the
+After you've made your changes to the workbook, make sure that you set the

 IsAddIn property back to True before you save the file.